 Primary Schedule Options (All schedules are available for full-week students, Monday through Friday, and part-week students, Tuesday, Wednesday, Thursday):

 Teacher and Teacher Assistant to student ratio: 1:7

-The prepared environment and curriculum addresses a full range of social, emotional, physical and cognitive needs of the 3-6 year old child.
+The prepared environment and curriculum addresses a full range of social, emotional, physical, and cognitive needs of the 3 to 6-year-old child.
 Dr. Montessori observed that children go through phases she called “sensitive periods” in which the child invests him or herself fully in the activities and tasks that are most important for the acquisition of knowledge and skills particular to that phase of development.
-During this stage of growth the child is finding ways to order his or her external world and to develop self-control and self-care.
+During this stage of growth, the child is finding ways to order his or her external world and to develop self-control and self-care.
 It is a particularly important time for the development of language.
 Montessori’s understanding of child development is apparent in every aspect of the Primary program’s environment and curriculum.